 What is the biggest mistake you see a re-applicant make?

 The biggest mistake re-applicants make is submitting the same exact package as the year before.
 If something didn’t work the first time around, this is your chance to adjust your application materials.

 Do re-applicants need to re-submit official GMAT scores and transcripts?

 You do not need to re-submit your official GMAT score report again, and we do not need a second official transcript.

-Do you recommend re-applicants use the optional essay to explain how their candidacy has evolved since they last applied?
+Do you recommend re-applicants use the optional question to explain how their candidacy has evolved since they last applied?

-Yes, you can address this topic in the optional essay but should use more recent examples throughout your essays to show how your candidacy has changed from last year.
+Yes, you can address this topic in the optional question but should use more recent examples throughout your essays to show how your candidacy has changed from last year.